Updated April 29, 2019

 Anyone is eligible to become a Shop Steward as long as they are an Active CSU 52 member.
 It does not matter what level they work at.
 They can work part-time or full-time.
 It does not matter how little experience one may have, it is a position where you will learn in the role.

-Shop Steward meetings are held on the Third Tuesday of January, April, June, October and November, and Shop Stewards are encouraged to participate in a weekend training session in February that is hosted by the Edmonton & District Labour Council.
+Shop Steward meetings are held on the 3rd Tuesday of February, March, May, September and November, and Shop Stewards are encouraged to participate in a weekend training session in February that is hosted by the Edmonton & District Labour Council.

-Shop Stewards generally represent between fifteen to thirty (15-30) members.
-If there are less than fifteen (15) members in the department, section or work area, the Shop Steward will represent 100% of those members.
+Shop Stewards generally represent between fifteen to 15-30 members.
+If there are less than 15 members in the department, section or work area, the Shop Steward will represent 100% of those members.

 Shop Stewards are elected to represent an area for a two year term.
 Elections take place in November of odd years, and term commences January 1st.
 A nomination form is provided by the Union office in November, to be posted in the work area.
 Nominees, Nominators and Electors must be Active Members of CSU 52 and must work in the area for which the Shop Steward election is being held.
 If there are more nominees than the number of available positions, an election will be held.